 Surveillance equipment can be very useful in both residential and commercial applications.
 Whether you want to use video or audio recording to protect your home or business, most states have laws in place that outline regulations for use the use of electronic recording devices.

 The regulations differ for every state and for whether audio or video surveillance is used.
 You need to be sure you’re in compliance with these laws when using recording equipment.
-Here we review Maryland surveillance video and audio recording laws.
+Here we review Maryland surveillance video and audio recording laws (updated in 2023).

 Audio Recording Laws in Maryland